AndreasHassing/microc-to-webassembly/About WebAssembly.md

 # Decisions
-> Decisions made along the way towards the final project.
+> Decisions made along the way towards finalizing the bachelor project.

 ## Implementation of compiler
-* Use FsLexYacc, as it is pre-known, and used in the course from last semester.
+* Use the FsLexYacc compiler-compiler framework, as it is pre-known and was used in the "Programs as Data" course previous semester.
 * Compile MicroC to either **just** s-expressions, or all the way to binary.
 If you stick with s-expressions, use WABT to compile from s-expressions to wasm binary.

 ## Implementation of web-part